top of page

 4. Integration with Manufacturer Components

-• Wireless systems are less invasive and typically do not affect warranties.
+• Wireless systems are non-invasive and do not connect to the vehicle's electrical system.

 5. Manufacturer Warranty Impact

-• Wireless GPS: These systems are non-invasive and unlikely to void warranties, making them a safer option for newer vehicles.
+• Wireless GPS: These systems are non-invasive and unlikely to void warranties, making them an option for newer vehicles.

 Advantages and Disadvantages